Menu

 The reunion Plan

-Thursday, August 24th
+Thursday, August 21st

 • Open the vault.
 Join us after dinner on Thursday in The Lodge to view archival films of the program.
-We will bring the film projector and the popcorn!
+We will bring the film projector and popcorn!

-Friday, August 25th
+Friday, August 22nd

 • Outdoor activities at The Base.
 Enjoy outdoor hiking and canoeing in the Great North.
 There will be behind-the-scenes tours of The Base.
 We will be providing takeaway lunches for your adventure.